AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Conclusion and Key Insights

-\textbf{Outperforming teachers.} Most Vision Foundation Models (VFMs) have unique properties such as language grounding (CLIP), dense correspondences (DINOv2), and detailed segmentation (SAM).
-Distillation allows uniting all these properties in a single model that even outperforms each of them.
-We have also observed that better teachers yield better students, which allows RADIO to absorb the current SOTA foundation models at a given point in time.
+Most VFMs have unique properties such as language grounding (CLIP), dense correspondences (DINOv2), and detailed segmentation (SAM), but also large holes in capability.
+Distillation allows uniting all these properties in a single model that often outperforms any of the teachers.
+We have also observed that better teachers yield better students, which allows RADIO to absorb and challenge the current SOTA foundation models at a given point in time.

-\textbf{Training efficiency.} Our distillation framework consumes only 2\%-5\% of the data samples compared to training CLIP \cite{gadre2023datacomp} or DINO from scratch.
-Even with the costs of running multiple teachers during training, the overall compute is only a quarter of that required for training CLIP from scratch.

 \textbf{Feature distillation loss.} We observe the crucial importance of full feature distillation to boost the performance of the teacher in dense image understanding tasks, such as an 18\% relative improvement on ADE20K.
-Future research focusing on developing new loss formulations could further enhance performance.

 \textbf{SAM vs DINOv2.} We find that, out of the box, SAM is not well-suited for downstream tasks, whereas DINOv2 significantly outperforms in zero- and few-shot tasks.
 For example, ADE20K segmentation via linear probing is 1.7x better with the latter, and the ImageNet1k k-NN metric is 4x better.
 SAM excels in detecting edges and segmenting objects but performs poorly in high-level object description and combining the semantics of multiple objects (Figure~\ref{fig:speed_acc}).